A Notary Public and a Commissioner can both put people under oath and take declarations, but in BC a notary public can do much more.

 Read here for information on the difference between a notary public and a lawyer in BC.

-So what’s the difference between a BC Notary and a Commissioner?
+So what’s the difference between these two legal professionals?

 What is a Commissioner?

 A Commissioner is someone who can put you under oath, or take your signature under a solemn declaration.

 Oaths and declarations are often needed for various government or legal purposes, such as:

 - government or government agencies (eg. ICBC, Autoplan, Fortis)